sst/guide/_chapters/add-the-session-to-the-state.md

 ### Use the Context to Update the State

 The second part of the Context API is the consumer.
-We'll add that to the Login container (src/containers/Login.tsx):
+We'll add that to the Login container, `src/containers/Login.tsx`.

 {%change%} Include the hook by adding it below the `export default function Login() {` line.